STORIES

 Sarah Katz

-Diagnosed with Long QT syndrome at age 5 after she had a seizure in the middle of a swimming lesson, Sarah was placed on beta blockers and had continued clean bills of health.
-That’s why her family was in total shock when they lost her at age 21 to SCA.
+Sarah was diagnosed with Long QT syndrome at age 5 after she had a seizure in the middle of a swimming lesson, Sarah was placed on beta blockers and had continued clean bills of health.
+That’s why her family was in total shock when they lost her at age 21 to sudden cardiac arrest.
 Very aware of her condition, Sarah had always been very responsible with her heart health.
 She was a junior at the University of Pennsylvania and had been involved in AED training and teaching CPR since she was in elementary school, and was in the process of bringing CPR training to Penn.
 Her school friends carried on her efforts and had a successful CPR certification class.

 Adam Keenan